Donitzo/three.js-volume-renderer/README.md

 or when `renderMeanValue` is `false` **and** (`usePointLights` or `useDirectionalLights` is `true`).*

 #### `palette`
 Horizontal palette texture for mapping sampled values to colors.
+Should be a horizontal palette.
 *Active only when `renderNormals` is `false`.*

 #### `minPaletteValue`